🧬 Copilot-LD

 1. Raw Knowledge → HTML files with microdata

-3. Vector Embeddings → Numerical representations for similarity search
+3. Vector Embeddings → Numerical representations for similarity search (content & descriptors)

 This offline pipeline ensures that runtime services can perform fast vector similarity searches without depending on external APIs or requiring real-time embedding generation.